Young Men

 Lincoln, Vermont

 That man isn't built by grinding harder or figuring it out alone.
-He's built through honest challenge, in the company of men who won't let him settle for less.
-Through the kind of depth and honesty that most men never get access to.
+He's built in brotherhood — through honest challenge, in the company of men who won't let him settle for less.

 Men who almost didn't come get the most out of this.

-We've been doing this work for a long time — with young men in the mountains, in military settings, in community programs, in circles where something genuine got to happen.
+We've done this work for a long time — with young men in the mountains, in military settings, in community programs, in circles where something genuine got to happen.

-We've watched men arrive guarded, skeptical, not sure why they came — and leave with something they didn't know they were missing.
-The guy who sat with his arms crossed the whole first morning, holding the room together by day three.
+We've watched men arrive guarded and skeptical and leave standing taller, carrying themselves like men who know their own worth.
+The guy who sat with his arms crossed the whole first morning, holding the circle together by day three.
 Men who went home and had the conversation they'd been avoiding for years.
-Who ended the situation draining them.
-Who started the thing they'd been putting off.
+Who ended what was draining them.
+Who started what they'd been putting off.

-Not because we did something to them.
-Because they finally had the space — and the company — to do it themselves.
+Not because we did something to them — because they finally had the brotherhood, and the ground, to do it themselves.

 Four days.